OHIO-ECT/ECT-Lab-Introduction/chapters/Task 12.md

 10. Connect all the other shapes together with lines.
 Lines have properties the same as shapes and can be edited in the right pane similarly.
 They also can have names.
 Double-click on a line and give it a name.
 <br>

 11. Select the text box of the line.
-Use the yellow dot called a "handle" move the text so that it doesn't interfer with the line.
+Use the yellow dot called a "handle" move the text so that it doesn't interfere with the line.